AI Object Detection — Documentation

 AI_ObjectDetection.pyin Vizard and press F5 (or use the "Run WinViz on Current File" task) - The script loads the configured environment (default:

-homeOffice.osgb) - Press Spacebar to start the trial — YOLO detection begins automatically
+homeOffice.osgb) - Press Spacebar to start the trial (and trigger or left mouse button to click past the instructions)— YOLO detection begins automatically

 - The participant looks around the VR scene; detected objects appear as semi-transparent boxes with labels